-Keywords: Strategic Thinking Skills, Global Competence, Education, Public Elementary Teachers, Descriptive-Correlational
+Keywords: Strategic Thinking Skills, Global Competence, Education, Public Elementary Teachers, Descriptive-Correlational.

 1. INTRODUCTION

 Global competence is an essential skill for teachers in the 21st century, as it enables them to prepare students for an increasingly interconnected world.
 Teachers with high global competence can integrate diverse perspectives into their teaching, foster cultural understanding, and enhance students' ability to engage in global issues.
 However, many teachers struggle with developing global competence due to limited exposure to international education, lack of professional development, and rigid curricula that do not emphasize global awareness.
 This deficiency affects their ability to instill critical thinking and cross-cultural communication skills in students, ultimately limiting the global readiness of future generations.